yogeshadke/qacleanquote/README.md

     HomePage(AppiumDriver driver): Constructor that initializes the elements on the page using AppiumFieldDecorator. void navigateToInspection(): Clicks the inspection icon to navigate to the Inspection page.
+# LoginPage Class

+This class represents the page object model for the Login page in a mobile application, using Appium for automation.
+Prerequisites

+    Java Development Kit (JDK) installed
+    Appium installed and running
+    Appium Java Client library
+    Selenium Java library

+Class Overview

+The LoginPage class encapsulates the elements and actions on the Login page of the mobile application.
+It uses the Page Object Model (POM) design pattern to create a clean and maintainable automation framework.
+# Methods

+    LoginPage(AppiumDriver driver): Constructor that initializes the elements on the page using AppiumFieldDecorator. void login(String user, String pass): Enters the user ID and password, then clicks the login button.